Do or diet? The true cost of diet culture

 “Research demonstrates that most people, regardless of willpower or diet or exercise, regain the weight they lose.
 In fact, research shows that dieting is a strong predictor of weight gain!
 It’s not your fault that you are among the majority who hasn’t been able to keep off the weight thus far.”

-You may have the best of intentions at the start of the year.
-But just jumping straight into an annual membership could leave you with an expensive gym you’re no longer using.
+You may have the best of intentions, but just jumping straight into an annual membership could leave you with an expensive gym you’re no longer using.

 Here are some facts and tips to help you decide whether a splurge on gym memberships is for you.